NirajMaharjan007/PingPong/README.md

 ## Problems not solved

-*Note:* Score Board doesnot works and no reset
+*Note:* Score Board doesn't works and no reset
-- If run == false, then doesnot works
+- If run == false, then doesn't works
-- requries to re run the programme
+- requires to re run the programme
-- no seperate two inputs
+- no separate two inputs

 ## Solved Problems
 - collision work properly but has litter bugs
 - Playable
+- can Restart if out of bounds

 ## This is a Ping-Pong Java Test